Naruto to Boruto: Shinobi Striker Review — The Calm After the Storm

 Visually, Naruto to Boruto: Shinobi Striker looks far closer to the manga than it does to the anime.
 Environments look absolutely wonderful and the development team should be commended for how much detail they’ve input into each of the game’s maps.
 It truly feels like you’re running around some expansive setpieces from the Naruto universe.

 It should be noted that while each location in the game looks great, there’s not many of them to play in.
-I would’ve liked to see a couple more maps included in the game, but even with that thought in mind, I never truly got bored running around each one of them.
+I would’ve liked to see a couple more maps included, but even with that thought in mind, I never truly got bored running around each one of them.
 I’d say that my favorite map was easily the Hidden Rain Village.
 On top of that, you’ll also be able to explore the Hidden Leaf Village, the Hidden Sand Village, the Hidden Cloud Village, as well as a forest outside of the Hidden Leaf.

 There’s a slew of different game modes and mission types to experience in Shinobi Striker.
 The solo and co-op missions will have you take on escort scenarios, defense, giant boss battles, and more, while the multiplayer content includes flag battles, base battles, barrier battles, and deathmatch.
 There is a point where some missions will be to difficult to take on solo so definitely get ready to link up with other players.
 I should mention that each competitive game mode also rotates and for some odd reason I didn’t get to try out barrier battles or flag battle.
 Which is a shame because I was really looking forward to trying those, and likely will once this review goes live, I’m unsure if they’re not available yet.